plonskipe/plonskipe.github.io/about.markdown

 I recently completed a Ph.D. in Psychology and Cognitive Science at Tufts University, in the Emotion, Brain, and Behavior Lab.
 I studied emotion – how emotions occur in the mind and body, how people regulate their emotions, and the impacts of affective processes on individual and collective problems.

+I think open science practices and transparency are important.

+I have transferable skills in mentorship, training, and leading small teams, programming, managing, and analyzing data (preference for R and Python), and communicating scientific information.

+I have experience teaching as a lab instructor, with a focus on research methods and statistics.

+**Research**

 My main line of research explores how people experience and regulate emotions when faced with climate change information, and how those emotion processes are associated with climate change solutions.
 I developed a conceptual framework and conducted three empirical studies in this area as a graduate student at Tufts.

 I also studied spatial perforamce (route planning) under time pressure.
 This research was part of a collaboration with the Center for Applied Brain and Cognitive Science on emotion regulation and performance in stressful situations.